Boys. As lovely as they may be, they have a maddening habit of peeing on the floor and the toilet seat!

 - Try toilet aiming stickers – there are a few different aides including aiming stickers you can try.
 Or you could even draw a picture in your toilet bowl to aim at.

-- Download our daytime toilet training tips – if you’re struggling to potty train your child, then this is the guide for you!
+- Purchase our Day Time Training Academy – if you’re struggling to potty train your child, then this is the guide for you!

 - Play the bubble game – how many bubbles can you make in the toilet water with your pee?